-- (i) no charge on the assets of any company in the group has been given since the end of the financial year to secure the liabilities of any other person; - (ii) no contingent liabilities have arisen since the end of the financial year for which any company in the group could become liable; and - (iii) no contingent liabilities or other liabilities of any company in the group have become or are likely to become enforceable within the period of twelve months after the end of the financial year which, in the opinion of the directors, will or may substantially affect the ability of the group to meet its obligations as and when they fall due.
+- (i) no charge on the assets of the Group has been given since the end of the financial year to secure the liabilities of any other person; - (ii) no contingent liabilities have arisen since the end of the financial year for which the Group could become liable; and - (iii) no contingent liabilities or other liabilities of the Group have become or are likely to become enforceable within the period of twelve months after the end of the financial year which, in the opinion of the Directors, will or may substantially affect the ability of the Group to meet its obligations as and when they fall due.

-As at the date of this report, the directors are not aware of any circumstances that have arisen, not otherwise dealt with in this report or the group's financial statements, which would make adherence to the existing method of valuation of assets or liabilities of the group misleading or inappropriate.
+As at the date of this report, the Directors are not aware of any circumstances that have arisen, not otherwise dealt with in this report or the Group's financial statements, which would make adherence to the existing method of valuation of assets or liabilities of the Group misleading or inappropriate.